Rinsor123/Real_DL_2025/README.md

 2. Files used for preprocessing data.
     > preprocess\_all.py<br>
-    This file preprocesses all the data. this includes feature engineering and applying labels to observations.
+    This file preprocesses all the data.
+This includes feature engineering and applying labels to observations.

 3. Files used for training baseline models.
     > xgboost\_model.py<br>